SRogers2k/Nightreign-save-mover-scripts/README.md

 sl2 to co2 deletes your seamless coop save and replaces it with your latest online save.

+This script will create a full backup of your saves and date the created directory.

 Open each file and replace STEAMIDHERE in `set "SAVEDIR=STEAMIDHERE"` with the name of the folder containing your saves.
 This will be a string of numbers most likely starting with a 7.